28.7: Calcium Signaling

 Figure \(\PageIndex{3}\) shows an interactive iCn3D model of human Holo-calmodulin with 4 bound Ca2+ ions (1CLL)

-Side chains interacting with one Ca2+ ion in an EF-hand is shown in the model.
-The central helix is colored based on hydrophobicity with green indicating more hydrophobic.
+Side chains interacting with one Ca2+ ion in an EF-hand are shown in the model.
+The central helix is colored based on hydrophobicity, with green indicating more hydrophobicity.
 This amphiphilic helix can bind target proteins in this region through nonpolar interactions.

 Figure \(\PageIndex{4a}\) shows the change in conformation in the first Ca+2 site (D20-E31, 1CFD, Xenopus laevis) on binding Ca+2 (D20-E31, 1CLL, human).
-In this image, the two Ca2+ sites (not the entire protein sequences) were aligned using Pymol.
-Carbon atoms are shown in cyan and the green sphere is Ca+2.
+The two Ca2+ sites (not the entire protein sequence) were aligned using Pymol in this image.
+Carbon atoms are shown in cyan, and the green sphere is Ca+2.
 Other atoms are shown with normal CPK colors.

 Figure \(\PageIndex{4b}\): Conformational changes in the first Ca+2 site (D20-E31, 1CFD, Xenopus laevis) on binding Ca+2 (D20-E31, 1CLL, human).